Stautob/mylyn-gitlab/README.md

 # Mylyn Gitlab Connector
 This connector was created after the connector in the Eclipse-Marketplace stopped working (Gitlab removed support for API level bellow v5.

+### Update-Site
+The update-site for the current release can be found here: https://stautob.github.io/mylyn-gitlab/1.0/

 ### Creating a connector
 ![CreateConnector](/images/SelectConnector.png)